Casey

 Let's have a coffee together...

-As the Executive Director, I am always interested in meeting our donors, sponsors, and neighbors who want to know more about Casey or The Foundation.
+As the CEO, I am always interested in meeting our donors, sponsors, and neighbors who want to know more about Casey or The Foundation.
 Please reach out to me by phone, text, or email and we can meet up for coffee...
 LaGrange has GREAT coffee and lunch spots to choose from!

 So many thanks go out to our sponsor and leader Vince Blevins from GA8 Red Knights!